haxsaw/hikaru/docs/hikaru-document.rst

 An example of how to use these objects and their methods when interacting with Kubernetes is shown in the section :ref:`Using Hikaru with Kubernetes<Using Hikaru with Kubernetes>`.

+The Response class uses Python type annotations to designate it as a generic type.
+The type parameter is used to establish a type on the ``obj`` attribute of instances of Response, which then allows this to be assigned to a type-annotated variable without casting.
+All methods that return Response objects now add in the expected type for ``obj`` as part of theirs signature.